espressif/esp-idf/docs/security/secure-boot.rst

 - Most data is stored in flash.
 Flash access does not need to be protected from physical access in order for secure boot to function, because critical data is stored (non-software-accessible) in Efuses internal to the chip.

-- Efuses are used to store the secure bootloader key (in efuse block 2), and also a single Efuse bit (ABS_DONE_0) is burned (written to 1) to permanently enable secure boot on the chip.
-For more details about efuse, see the (forthcoming) chapter in the Technical Reference Manual.
+- Efuses are used to store the secure bootloader key (in efuse BLOCK2), and also a single Efuse bit (ABS_DONE_0) is burned (written to 1) to permanently enable secure boot on the chip.
+For more details about efuse, see Chapter 11 "eFuse Controller" in the Technical Referecnce Manual.

 - To understand the secure boot process, first familiarise yourself with the standard :doc:`ESP-IDF boot process <../api-guides/general-notes>`.